 Contacting the IRB

-You can contact the IRB office at 919-684-3030 or email@example.com.
+You can contact the IRB office at 919-684-3030 or firstname.lastname@example.org.
 Their office is located at Erwin Square: 2200 W Main Street, Suite 710, Durham, NC 27705.
 To schedule a consultation, contact an IRB staff member or email Renee McQuaig at campusIRB@duke.edu.
 Staff can meet with researchers by phone or video conferencing (Zoom, WebEx, Teams).